 Thavis grew up in Minnesota, attending Catholic schools and graduating from St. John’s University in 1973.
 After studying classical languages, he went to Italy as a student of archeology in 1977, fell in love with the country and decided to stay.
 In 1978, the day Prime Minister Aldo Moro was kidnapped by the Red Brigades, he walked into the offices of the Rome Daily American and was hired as a headline writer, eventually becoming news editor.
 That year he witnessed two papal conclaves, culminating in the election of an intriguing “foreigner,” Karol Wojtyla.

 Thavis, who lives in St. Paul, travels frequently to Rome and continues to follow and comment on Vatican affairs.
 His other interests include Italian cooking, fine wine, blues guitar, songwriting, baseball and the letters of Cicero.
 John and Lauren’s three children were born and raised in Rome.
-Their two sons have relocated to Minnesota, and their daughter is a blues singer in Rome.
+Their two sons are studying in Minnesota, and their daughter is a blues singer in St. Paul.